 The U.S. has previously withheld money from the UN Population Fund due to evidence that it supports forced abortions in China.
-China is a well-known religious freedom violator, forcing allegiance to interests of the state on its citizens over their religious convictions and individual rights.
+China is a well-known religious freedom violator, forcing allegiance to the state on its citizens over their religious convictions and individual rights.

 The GHRP is an important part of the global response to the COVID-19 pandemic and it should not be marred by an overbearing attempt to push abortion on unwilling recipients.
-The world should not be forced to ignore their conscience on the matter of abortion in order to allow COVID-19 response plan to go forward.
+The world should not be forced to ignore their conscience on the matter of abortion in order to allow this COVID-19 response plan to go forward.